alcover/stricks/README.md

 Stricks aims at limiting memory faults through the API :

-* typedef `const char*` forces the user to cast when she wants to write
+* typedef `const char*` forces the user to cast when she wants to write.
 * all API methods check for a valid *Header*.
 * if invalid, no action is taken and a *falsy* value gets returned.